-Black Mountains College was founded as a direct response to the climate and ecological emergency.
+Black Mountains College was founded as a response to the climate and ecological emergency.

-It aims to help create a future in which nature and human societies thrive.
+We are helping to create a future in which nature and human societies thrive.

-Education is central to understanding our current predicament and preparing for a different kind of future.
+Education is central to understanding our current situation and preparing for a different kind of future.

 - Our future can be positive and sustainable.

 - Everyone has the right to a stable climate and we must learn to live within planetary boundaries.

 - Our ways of living and working must respect the diversity of life on earth and regenerate cultures and ecosystems.